emclient/mac-playground/README.md

 This is a mix of code that was developed during our effort to port eM Client to macOS.
 It is a hodgepodge of various projects and experiments.
 The notable ones are listed below.
 The code is released as-is.

 To test the experiments:
-* Install .NET6 SDK for Mac
+* Make sure .NET 6 SDK for macOS is installed
-* Install dotnet macos workload
+* Run `dotnet workload restore` from the Terminal
-* Open solution folder in Visual Studio Code (not in MS Visual Studio)
+* Open solution folder in Visual Studio Code or Visual Studio
-* Run
+* Run the test application

 ## System.Drawing